 called the two ways.

-Parmenides distinguishes two ways or roads of inquiry.
+Parmenides distinguishes two routes orways or roads of inquiry.
 He then argues against one of these, and in favor of the other.
-The one he favors he calls The Way of Truth; the other he says is a path completely unlearnable.
+The one he favors he calls The Way of Truth; the other he says is a path entirely unable to be investigated.
 His argument is contained in fragments 2, 3, 6, and 8:

-Come now, I will tell you ... the only ways of inquiry there are for thinking: the one, that it is and that it is not possible for it not to be, is the path of Persuasion (for it attends upon Truth), the other, that it is not and that it is necessary for it not to be, this I point out to you to be a path completely unlearnable, for neither may you know that which is not (for it is not to be accomplished) nor may you declare it.
+Come now, I will tell you ... the only routes of inquiry that are for thinking: the one, that it is and that it is not possible for it not to be, is the path of Persuasion (for it attends upon Truth), the other, that it is not and that it is right that it not be, this indeed I declare to you to be a path entirely unable to be investigated: For neither can you know what is not (for it is not to be accomplished) nor can you declare it.
 [2=B2]

 For the same thing is for thinking and for being.
 [3=B3]

-There is still left a single story of a way, that it is.
+Just one story of a route is still left: that it is.
 [8=B8]

 Before we proceed, we must answer the following questions: